Jan Holub II

-Jan Holub II (born 24 January 1968) is a former Czechoslovakian and Czech motorcycle speedway rider, who was started in 1986 and 1989 Under-21 World Championship.
+Jan Holub II (born 24 January 1968) is a Czech former motorcycle speedway rider.
+He started in 1986 and 1989 Under-21 World Championship, representing Czechoslovakia.

 His father Jan I was a speedway rider, who finished sixth in 1972 Speedway World Pairs Championship.
 His son Jan III is also a speedway rider.

+Exeter Falcons wanted to sign him in 1995 but he was refused a work permit.